BereZambrano/bzambranodotcom/site/modules/ProCache/README.txt

 Your ProCache service includes 1-year of VIP support through the ProcessWire ProCache forum.
-In order to activate this service, you need to sign up for a forum account at http://processwire.com/talk/ (if you don't already have one).
+In order to activate this service, you need to sign up for a forum account at https://processwire.com/talk/ (if you don't already have one).

 Please send a private message (PM) to 'ryan' or contact us at: https://processwire.com/contact/ and let us know what your forum name is so that we can upgrade your member access.

-VIP support is also available by email: ryan@processwire.com

 HAVE QUESTIONS OR NEED HELP?